vivienhuangg/nibble/design/concepts/Version/implementation.md

       // If `recipe.owner` is allowed to delete any version of their recipe,
       // a synchronization would trigger this `deleteVersion` action with `recipe.owner` as the `requester`. if (existingVersion.author !== requester) {
-        return {
+        // NOTE: A sync would typically handle authorization from `Recipe.owner`
+        // before calling this.
+This action itself only checks for `version.author`. return {
           error: "Requester is not the author of this version.", };